Snatches of Pink: Post break up

 After leaving the band, Wenberg formed the pop music band The Larks for which he was the singer and songwriter.
 He said he "felt the need burning in me to express my own creative twist" while in Snatches of Pink.
-He now plays with Titanium Rex in which he sings lead vocals, play guitar, and writes songs.
+Wenburg now plays with Titanium Rex in which he sings lead vocals, play guitar, and writes songs.

 McMillan left performing music, but still mixed sound and managed tours.
 He was also involved in the new music venue Go!
-Rehearsal Studio in Carrboro, did carpentry work, and owed McLizard & Snake Cafe in Chapel Hill.
+Rehearsal Studio in Carrboro North Carolina, did carpentry work, and owed McLizard & Snake Cafe in Chapel Hill.